trofi/trofi.github.io.gen/posts/254-binutils-2.39.md

 ### New warnings around executable stack

-Another `binutils-2.39` change was to enable warnings around RWX sections (like stack and data) in
+Another `binutils-2.39` change was to enable warnings around `RWX` sections (like stack and data) in
 [this change](https://sourceware.org/git/?p=binutils-gdb.git;a=commitdiff;h=ba951afb99912da01a6e8434126b8fac7aa75107).
 The announcement warns:

 > The ELF linker will now generate a warning message if the stack is made executable.

-Some linux distributions already implement similar warning for a while as a way to catch unintended executable stack on code base with assembly `.S` files.
+Some `linux` distributions already implement similar warning for a while as a way to catch unintended executable stack on codebase with assembly `.S` files.
 I am glad to see it getting upstream now.
 It makes upstreaming so much easier when people can easily reproduce the warning on their distribution.

-Some projects do not tolerate warnings from the linker. [systemd](https://github.com/systemd/systemd/issues/24226) or [efi-vars](https://github.com/rhboot/efivar/pull/164) come to mind.
+Some projects do not tolerate warnings from the linker. [`systemd`](https://github.com/systemd/systemd/issues/24226) or [`efi-vars`](https://github.com/rhboot/efivar/pull/164) come to mind.
 Users can disable new warning with `--enable-warn-execstack=no` if a proper fix is too complicated.